10 Things To Pack For A Summer School In Oxford

 Even in the driest months, there is a fair amount of rain in Oxford, and British weather is famous for its unpredictability.
 July and August tend to be the hottest months of our year, with temperatures averaging 16-18 degrees Celsius (the average minimum is 12 degrees and the average maximum is 21 degrees).
 Ensure your packing list includes some clothes to protect you if it gets wet and cold, as well as an umbrella.

 You’ll be walking to and from your classes, as well as exploring the city during your lunch breaks and afternoons, so it’s really important to pack appropriate footwear.
 Here at Oxford Scholastica, we also offer a running club and opportunities to play other sports throughout the summer school, so you may want to bring suitable trainers for that too.
-Check out the activities you could be doing here!

 4. Passport and travel documents